() All Def and Caffeine Announce the Highly-Anticipated Return of Roast Me: Season 5 and the Roast This Podcast | Press releases

 About Tradition Genesis

-Tradition Genesis is a media-tech firm targeted on remixing expertise for genuine city tradition and leisure.
-Based by former Apple government Cedric J. Rogers and VEVO, MLB Superior Media alum Shaun Newsum—we construct, develop and purchase digital media expertise and audiences.
+Tradition Genesis is a media-tech firm targeted on remixing know-how for genuine city tradition and leisure.
+Based by former Apple government Cedric J. Rogers and VEVO, MLB Superior Media alum Shaun Newsum—we construct, develop and purchase digital media know-how and audiences.
 Primarily based in Los Angeles, Tradition Genesis is backed by Mucker Capital and betaworks.
 For extra data, go to www.culturegenesis.com.

 About All Def